richardvenneman/appsignal-docs/source/ruby/integrations/sidekiq.html.md

   - Tag `queue`: Name of the queue, e.g. `default` or `critical`.
 - `sidekiq_queue_latency` - [gauge](/metrics/custom.html#gauge)
   - The latency the queue experienced at the time of measurement.
+  - **Note**: Please upgrade to AppSignal Ruby gem 2.9.4 for accurate reporting for this metric.
   - Tag `queue`: Name of the queue, e.g. `default` or `critical`.

 ###^minutely-probe Configuration